-Here you will complete the paperwork to receive the loans you accepted myMPTC Student.
+Both the Master Promissory Note and Entrance Counseling must be completed in order to receive the loan(s) you accepted on myMPTC Student.
 In this process you will sign for your loans and learn about the funding you have accepted.
 If you have done this previously while you were a student at Moraine Park, we will have this in your file and you do not need to repeat this process.

-If these two items are not completed within 30 days of your loans being offered, they will be cancelled.
+If these two items are not completed within 30 days of your loans being offered, they will be canceled.